StoreyLab/terastructure/README.md

         -stochastic      run stochastic variational inference
         -label           descriptive tag for the output directory

-	-marginf         use the marginal model and nonconjugate inference -broken          use the original (broken) model
-	(by default it runs inference for the fake phase model)

 	OPTIONAL
 	-file-suffix	 save files with the corresponding iteration as suffix -force           overwrite existing output directory